New Alcohol Law May Mean Easier Access for Teens

 read more

-Many assume that marijuana today is the same as it was many years ago.
-This is a dangerous misconception.
-Marijuana has become exponentially stronger over the years as THC levels (the psychoactive ingredient) in marijuana have increased 212% between 1995 and 2015...
+While many assume that marijuana today is the same as it was many years ago, high-potency THC has negative impacts on the developing brain.
+Marijuana has become exponentially stronger over the years as THC levels (the psychoactive ingredient) in marijuana have...

 read more